The eternal question:

 You can read this article following this link The Helsinki Bus Station Theory by Arno Rafael Minkkinen and I’m sure reading it will make you take a turn in your photography.

 I hope these tips gave you some food for thought regarding how you can express in your photography in a better way, how you can follow your vision in a more effective way and how to create original art in the process.
+More tips on how to deal with finding and expressing your vision you can red in my Guide to Vision and Personal Style.

-It is not an easy task, all great artists struggled with creating a style and many times their style came after years of trying, after years of struggling with ideas, struggling with a way of expression.
+Expressing your vision is not an easy task, all great artists struggled with creating a style and many times their style came after years of trying, after years of struggling with ideas, struggling with a way of expression.
 But what all these great artists have in common is that they made art a personal issue and focused on how to express their uniqueness through the objects they created, either these objects were paintings, drawings, sculptures, photographs, architectural objects or even writings or music.
 All these kinds of art are about translating the ideas and the emotion of the artist into an object that can represent him and can communicate this emotion to the audience.

 If you manage to communicate your own emotion to the audience, this means you managed to create an original object of art, because your emotion comes from your own way of interpreting life and reacting to it.
 If the audience will recognize the underlying emotion and react to the original form it was presented in, then you can be happy because you managed to create a connection with the viewer and to make them part of your artistic emotion.